MicrosoftDocs/iis-docs/iis/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/classic-asp-not-installed-by-default-on-iis.md

 ---
-title: "Classic ASP Not Installed by Default on IIS 7.0 and above | Microsoft Docs"
+title: "Classic ASP Not Installed by Default on IIS 7.0 and above"
 author: rmcmurray
 description: "In IIS the classic version of ASP is not installed by default.
-Because of this, you might see HTTP 404 errors when you try to browse to an ASP page on your s..." ms.author: iiscontent
+Because of this, you might see HTTP 404 errors when you try to browse to an ASP page on your s..." ms.date: 02/19/2009 ms.assetid: eae2b4db-25d6-4edb-a38b-e685f87d83b8 msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/classic-asp-not-installed-by-default-on-iis msc.type: authoredcontent
-manager: soshir
-ms.date: 02/19/2009
-ms.topic: article
-ms.assetid: eae2b4db-25d6-4edb-a38b-e685f87d83b8
-ms.technology: iis-appfx
-ms.prod: iis
-msc.legacyurl: /learn/application-frameworks/running-classic-asp-applications-on-iis-7-and-iis-8/classic-asp-not-installed-by-default-on-iis
-msc.type: authoredcontent
 ---